-Waterbury Citizenship & Immigration Lawyer
+Connecticut Citizenship & Naturalization Lawyer

-How to Apply for U.S. Citizenship
+Ways to Obtain U.S. Citizenship

-In order to become a naturalized American citizen, there are a number of requirements you have to meet.
-In addition to completing tests measuring your knowledge of both Civics and English, there are several other criteria a naturalization application needs to meet, including:
+In order to become a naturalized American citizen, there are a number of requirements you have to meet, such as completing tests measuring your knowledge of Civics and English.

-- Being at least 18 years of age when filing for the Form N-400, known as the Application for Naturalization.
+- Being at least 18 years of age when filing for Form N-400, known as the Application for Naturalization.

 - Be a resident of the United States with a green card for 5 years with a clean legal record.

-- Demonstrate you have lived for at least 3 months in the state or United States Citizenship and Immigration Services (USCIS) district where you are applying.
+- Demonstrate you have lived for at least 3 months in the state or the United States Citizenship and Immigration Services (USCIS) district where you are applying.

 - Show knowledge of American history and the U.S. government.